cmcouto-silva/ringmaster/README.md

 ## Directories

-* `scripts` Workhorse code that analyzes test output, plus some other goodies.
+* `db_driver` Workhorse code that analyzes test output, plus some other goodies.
 * `creds` Suggested place to store database credentials.
 * `sql` Views that identify the indices and constraints in the database.
 * `functions` Example functions to be loaded into an example database.